raspberrypilearning/looping-sprites/en/step_4.md

 --- task ---
 To begin to develop your project, you could investigate Butterfly garden and remind yourself how the code works.
 Click ‘See inside’ to see the Code editor.

+You can also look at the [Resources]() for this project for help with coding and other Scratch skills.

 --- /task ---

 --- task ---